rudzainy/rudzainy.github.io/_posts/2024-09-05-the-framework.md

 3. **Enterprise Subscription**: For large organizations with a need for custom solutions and dedicated SLAs.

 ### Comparison with Other Services
-When compared to alternatives such as Slack or Google Workspace, our pricing model offers a **more affordable and privacy-focused alternative**.
+When compared to alternatives such as Slack or Google Workspace, this pricing model offers a **more affordable and privacy-focused alternative**.
 Additionally, our community-driven approach allows users to contribute financially or through open-source development, ensuring a sustainable ecosystem.

 ---